-Unlike the fragile mercury-filled products of the past, today's digital thermometers output speedier (typically 30 seconds or less) and more accurate readings, and they feature more user-friendly designs.
-Current digital thermometers take readings in one of several ways; oral, rectal, tympanic (ear), forehead and axillary (underarm).
-However, according to our research, accuracy between methods can vary.
-For instance, rectal thermometers, an option for very young children who can't properly use oral thermometers, are the most highly recommended for their accurate temperature readings.
-Conversely, ear digital thermometers, while also convenient and fast, can be trickier to use.
+Unlike the fragile mercury-filled products of the past, today's digital thermometers give speedier (typically 30 seconds or less) and more accurate readings, and feature more user-friendly designs.
+There are several ways to get a reading with digital thermometers including oral, rectal, tympanic (ear), forehead and axillary (underarm).

 Accuracy varies a good deal depending on the type of thermometer used.
 Theoretically, they're all pretty much equal, but certain types are more difficult to set up for a good reading.

 Rectal temperatures are generally regarded as the most accurate, particularly for babies who can't hold an oral thermometer in the right position.
 The downsides of rectal thermometers is obvious.
 Both parents and kids may find them uncomfortable and stressful to use.
 Depending on the model, these readings may not be exceptionally rapid, and when using a standard stick-style thermometer, it can be hard to tell how far to insert it.

 Oral thermometers are usually very accurate, especially for adults and older children who can place them properly and hold still for the 30-60 seconds they take to produce a reading.
 Another upside is that the same type of thermometer can typically be used for oral, axillary or rectal readings.
 (For hygiene concerns, probe covers are usually available.)